 Rail upgrades

 The Gold Coast and Logan Faster rail system has been proposed with a cost of $1.2 billion.
 The plan is to increase the number of tracks between Kuraby and Beenleigh, upgrade and relocate stations, and modernise the rail system.
-This project aims to provide better transportation for regions between the Gold Coast and Brisbane.
+This project aims to provide better transportation for regions between the Gold Coast and Brisbane.Â

 Coomera Connector

 The Coomera Connector is a future major roadworks project aiming to connect Coomera to more southern Gold Coast suburbs such as Helensvale.
 The road will provide additional crossings of the Nerang and Coomera River.
 For now, residents must rely on the M1 or Pacific Motorway, a major thoroughfare for traffic from NSW all the way up to the Sunshine Coast.
-The Coomera Connector provides fast and efficient access for local residents and alleviates pressure on the major highway.
+The Coomera Connector provides fast and efficient access for local residents and alleviates pressure on the major highway.Â

-What does this mean for GNB energy?
+What does the Brisbane Olympics 2032 plan for infrastructure mean for GNB energy?Â

 At GNB, we expect to see an increase in the number of major road upgrades and civil electrical infrastructure required in the coming years.
-As electrical contractors, the necessary infrastructure inflow will, directly and indirectly, impact our field.
+As electrical contractors, the necessary infrastructure inflow will, directly and indirectly, impact our field.Â

-While the government will directly fund a number of large projects, this investment will have a kick-on effect on private industry and local government, prompting a surge in minor to major upgrades to roads, transportation, and more.
+While the Australian Government and State Government will directly fund a number of large projects to prepare for when we host Olympic games in 2032, this investment will have a kick-on effect on private industry and local government, prompting a surge in minor to major upgrades to roads, transportation, and more.Â

 For more information or for help getting your project underway